 It all has to be right first time.
 Retrieving sunk cable is almost as difficult as getting a satellite back to earth.

 With this in mind, we feel fully competent, in being able to conceptualise, design, develop and produce specialist equipment, fixtures, tools, for any environment.

 Understanding of electrical safety and the machinery’s directive are all critical to ensure compliance and safe reliable usage.

 Motors, hydraulics, pneumatics, enclosures, ingress protection, thermal insulation/conduction, material compatibility.
-High volume, low volume, simple and cheap or high value and complexity Cambridge Design Technology thrives on the challenges for keeping industry moving forward.
+High volume, low volume, simple and cheap or high value and complex, our East Anglia based team thrives on the challenges of keeping industry moving forward.